loukylor/VRC-Mods/README.md

 ![Image of user prompt](https://i.imgur.com/uvUeUmL.png)

 # CloningBeGone
 Turns off cloning when you join an instance.

-It's really that simple lol.
+## Features
+You can configure whether you want cloning to be on or off, based off instance type.
+So, you can say, have cloning on in Invite+ worlds and off in all the other instance types.

 # PlayerList
 Adds a player list to the ShortcutMenu